tcrowe/sample-sync-websockets/docs/synchronize-websockets.md

 + `ping(pingEvent: ICharacterPingEvent)`
 + `characterList()`

-The `CharacterManager` class handles each of these user events coming from websockets, validates them, and usually returns a tuple. `[success, error]`

-The class persists this information into a hash table, a JavaScript `Object`, and allows us to broadcast that information out to every other user.
+The `CharacterManager` class handles each of these user events coming from websockets, validates them, and usually returns a tuple. `[success, error]` The class uses a hash table, a JavaScript `Object`, to save the character information.
+It will allows us to broadcast that information out to every other user.

+See the following files for how this was implemented:
++ `./character-manager.ts`
++ `./character.ts`
++ `./formats.ts`
++ `./config.ts`

+It might be easier for the sake of the tutorial to copy these files into your project unless you're comfortable with TypeScript or want to learn.
+Either way you can use them as a guide.

 ---